Vinyl Floors and AI

 2 min read

-It took me some time to figure out why most modern houses feel off.
+Most modern houses feel off.
 Not modernist houses — those tend to be honest about what they are.
 I mean the standard new-build suburban home.
 Everything looks fine.
 Clean lines, neutral tones, nothing obviously wrong.
 But you walk in and something doesn’t sit right.

 The materials are lying.